juji-io/site/blog/q-a-dashboard.md

 3. Among the unanswered questions, how frequently do users ask these questions?
 4. How are these unanswered questions related to each other?

-Obviously, answers to the above questions can provide chatbot owners or admins valuable insights to improve a chatbot, e.g., improving a chatbot to address the most frequently asked, unanswered questions  Unfortunately, few chatbot platforms provide such insights, which makes a chatbot owner/admin unaware of a Q&A chatbot's performance, let alone helps improving its Q&A capabilities.
+Obviously, answers to the above questions can provide chatbot owners or admins valuable insights to improve a chatbot, e.g., improving a chatbot to address the most frequently asked, unanswered questions.
+Unfortunately, few chatbot platforms provide such insights, which makes a chatbot owner/admin unaware of a Q&A chatbot's performance, let alone helps improving its Q&A capabilities.

 To help chatbot owners improve a Q&A chatbot easily and quickly, the Juji platform provides built-in Q&A monitoring facility to inform chatbot owners of their chatbot Q&A performance.